Multiple discovery (also known as Simultaneous invention)

 Recent example.

-Ian Leslie (a British writer) wrote an article for The New Statesman titled: 'How mistakes can save lives: One man's mission to revolutionize the NHS', while Matthew Syed (an English journalist) wrote a book titled: 'Black Box Thinking: Marginal gains and the secrets of high performance'.
-Both authors wrote about turning failure into success (learning from errors) using the same analogy - medical sector and the airline industry - and referencing the same incidents as examples.
-Ian Leslie's article was published before Matthew Syed's book.
-This prompted allegations of plagiarism.
-Matthew Syed's saving grace, as mentioned on a BBC Sounds podcast titled: 'Originality Armageddon', were draft emails he sent to his wife, two months before Ian Leslie published his article.
-This email exonerated him because it contained contended references and incidents.
+Ian Leslie, a British writer, wrote an article for The New Statesman titled "How Mistakes Can Save Lives: One Man's Mission to Revolutionize the NHS".
+Matthew Syed, an English journalist, authored a book titled "Black Box Thinking: Marginal Gains and the Secrets of High Performance".
+Both authors explored the idea of turning failure into success - learning from errors - using the same analogy: comparing the medical sector with the airline industry, and referencing the same incidents as examples.
+Leslie’s article was published before Syed’s book, prompting allegations of plagiarism.
+However, as discussed on the BBC Sounds podcast "Originality Armageddon", Syed’s saving grace was a series of draft emails he had sent to his wife two months before Leslie’s article was published.
+These emails exonerated him, as they already contained the disputed references and incidents.

 Cause (mechanism behind this process)

-Depending on the potency of this generated thought, it can attract similar forms or it can be attracted by similar forms.
-These forms are called 'thought-forms'.
-The congregation of these forms are brought about by a natural law known as The Law of Homogeneity (like attracts like).
-Similar thought-forms in this sphere of homogeneity, joins and strengthens your original thought, refines it, modifies it until your original thought attains maturity at this level (fine gross matter).
-With this attained maturity, this thought now has the strength to effect changes in the location directly below (medium gross matter) by combining with similar forms which were formed via spoken words (sound-waves), A replication of the process described above (i.e. in the sphere of fine gross matter), is repeated here also (medium gross matter) through union, refinement and modification of forms.
+Depending on the potency of a generated thought, it may attract similar forms or be drawn to them.
+These forms are known as thought‑forms.
+Their congregation is brought about by a natural law called The Law of Homogeneity - like attracts like.
+Within this sphere of homogeneity, similar thought‑forms join and strengthen the original thought, refining and modifying it until it reaches maturity at this level (Fine Gross Matter).
+Once matured, the thought gains the strength to influence the level directly below (Medium Gross Matter) by combining with similar forms created through spoken words (sound waves).
+A replication of the process described above (i.e. in the sphere of fine gross matter), is repeated here also (medium gross matter) through union, refinement and modification of forms.
 Upon attaining maturity at this level (medium gross matter), the transformed thought seeks an opportunity to manifest at the level directly below (coarse/dense gross matter).
 This maturity is the manifestation or materialization of that initial thought in a tangible (physical) form.
-These processes highlight another natural law which is the Law of Reciprocity (only in giving can anyone receive).
+These processes also illustrate another natural law: The Law of Reciprocity - only in giving can one receive.

-To summarize the above: First of all, you put your thought into Creation (you sow a seed) using Divine power (bear in mind that by using this Living Creative Power, responsibility automatically sets in).
-Secondly, this thought, whatever the nature is, gets modified using Divine Power.
-This modification process can be likened to a physical soil that a seed has been planted into.
-Picture this to yourself, the same way a soil is watered and cared for to aid germination, is the same way your initial thought gets modified at this sphere.
-It develops deep roots which reaches deep into the soil (thought-forms) for nourishment before sprouting.
-The longer this plant (your thought) is provided with nutrients (similar thoughts) from this soil, the stronger and more matured it will become before producing fruits.
-Finally, your thought (seed) is ripe for harvesting of the fruits.
-Bear in mind that the word used here is fruits (plural).
-As soon as an opportunity is presented in the physical world, these fruits - which started as a thought - are harvested.
-The nature of these fruits can either uplift or pull down.
-Herein lies another natural law which is the Law of Gravity.
+To summarize: First, you place your thought into Creation—you sow a seed—using Divine Power.
+(Bear in mind that by engaging this Living Creative Power, responsibility automatically follows.)
+Second, this thought, whatever its nature, is modified through the same Divine Power.
+This modification process can be likened to the soil into which a seed is planted.
+Just as soil is watered and cared for to aid germination, so too is your initial thought nurtured and refined at this sphere.
+It develops deep roots, reaching into the soil (thought‑forms) for nourishment before it begins to sprout.
+The longer this plant - your thought - receives nutrients in the form of similar thoughts, the stronger and more mature it becomes before producing fruits.
+Eventually, your thought (seed) ripens for harvest.
+Note that the word here is fruits - plural.
+When an opportunity arises in the physical world, these fruits - originating from a single thought - are harvested.
+Their nature can either uplift or pull down.
+In this lies another natural law: The Law of Gravity.

 Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap.
 (Galatians 6 : 7)

-There are all sorts of thought-forms floating around which are in reality a variety of ideas.
-These ideas can influence or can be influenced by anyone open to them.
-It is like a frequency that one gets tuned into or tuned out of.
-If more than one persons are tuned into these ideas via these frequencies, they simultaneously unite, nourish, reinforce, modify and accelerate the maturity of these ideas even though they are based at different locations.
-The example noted above between Ian Leslie and Matthew Syed came about because they both interviewed the same person regarding the misfortune that had befallen him but the way the interviewee choose to address the incident made an impression on both of them albeit at different times and locations; and neither of them was aware of these separate interviews.
-They simultaneously fostered this impression - which began as a thought - to maturity.
-This explains the mystery behind multiple discovery/simultaneous inventions from different people at different locations
+There are countless thought‑forms floating around, which are, in essence, a variety of ideas.
+These ideas can influence - or be influenced by - anyone receptive to them.
+They function like a frequency that one can tune into or tune out of.
+When more than one person is tuned into these ideas via such frequencies, they can simultaneously unite, nourish, reinforce, modify, and accelerate the maturity of these ideas, even if they are located in different places.
+The earlier example involving Ian Leslie and Matthew Syed illustrates this.
+Both interviewed the same individual about a misfortune that had befallen him.
+The way the interviewee chose to address the incident left a strong impression on each of them - albeit at different times and in different locations - and neither was aware of the other’s interview.
+They each fostered this impression, which began as a thought, to maturity.
+This process helps explain the phenomenon of multiple discovery or simultaneous invention - where different people, in different locations, arrive at the same breakthrough independently.

-The same process described above viewed from a different light, paints a different picture.
-Assuming the thought generated is of a negative nature such as hatred, and it was generated by many people at different locations; these thoughts are reinforced through the Law of Homogeneity and attains maturity through the Law of Reciprocity.
-The fruits of this thoughts can have catastrophic effects, happening simultaneously, at different locations of the world.
-When these matured thoughts start manifesting at different locations, those who have fueled it are not aware that they have contributed to it through the nature of the thoughts they harboured or are currently harbouring.
+The same process described above, when viewed from a different perspective, paints a very different picture.
+Suppose the thought generated is of a negative nature - such as hatred - and is produced by many people in different locations.
+These thoughts are reinforced through the Law of Homogeneity and reach maturity through the Law of Reciprocity.
+The fruits of such thoughts can have catastrophic effects, manifesting simultaneously in various parts of the world.
+When these matured thoughts begin to take form in different locations, those who have fueled them are often unaware that they have contributed - through the nature of the thoughts they have harboured or continue to harbour - to their eventual manifestation.
 Due to the intricacies surrounding the formation and materialization of thoughts, the author of The Grail Message constantly reminds us to:

 A different point of view.

-A different school of thought is of the opinion that our thoughts are formed within the brain.
-This is contrary to the assertion made above that our thoughts are formed outside the brain.
-The following examples are proofs that our thoughts are formed outside our brains and they can be accessed by us and entities other than ourselves who have the ability to access this location.
+A different school of thought holds that our thoughts are formed within the brain.
+This view contrasts with the earlier assertion that thoughts are formed outside the brain.
+The following examples serve as evidence that our thoughts originate beyond the brain and can be accessed not only by ourselves but also by other entities capable of reaching this location.

-• Mediums: These are people who are highly receptive to certain channels of communication and sometimes act as intermediaries during this process.
-They are able to access information about people who have either laid aside their physical body or still in possession of their physical body.
-The story of a medium by name Edgar Cayce was documented in the book titled: There Is a River by Thomas Sugrue.
-One of the intriguing aspect of this documentation is that the medium (Edgar Cayce) does not believe in reincarnation but when he is in this trance, he talks about reincarnation.
+Mediums: These are individuals who are highly receptive to certain channels of communication and sometimes act as intermediaries during this process.
+They can access information about people who have either laid aside their physical body or are still in possession of it.
+The story of one such medium, Edgar Cayce, is documented in the book There Is a River by Thomas Sugrue.
+One intriguing aspect of this account is that Cayce did not believe in reincarnation; yet, when in a trance, he spoke extensively about it.

-• Telepathy: This is the ability to communicate thoughts, images or emotions between two or more living entities without using the traditional channels of communication.
-There are well documented experiments regarding telepathy carried out by Dr. Rupert Sheldrake in two of his books: The Sense of Being Stared At: And Other Unexplained Powers of the Human Mind and Dogs That Know When Their Owners Are Coming Home And Other Unexplained Powers of Animals.
-One of the books documented the story of a dog (Jaytee) who knows when his owner is coming home and the other book documented the story of a parrot (N'kisi) who could read his owner's mind.
-These books point to the fact that our thoughts can be accessed outside our brains and these animals proved that in these experiments.
+Telepathy: This is the ability to communicate thoughts, images, or emotions between two or more living beings without using traditional channels of communication.
+Well‑documented experiments on telepathy have been conducted by Dr. Rupert Sheldrake, described in two of his books: The Sense of Being Stared At: And Other Unexplained Powers of the Human Mind and Dogs That Know When Their Owners Are Coming Home: And Other Unexplained Powers of Animals.
+One of these books recounts the story of a dog named Jaytee, who knows when his owner was coming home.
+The other documents the case of a parrot named N’kisi, who reads his owner’s mind.
+These accounts suggest that our thoughts can be accessed outside the brain - and that these animals demonstrated this ability in controlled experiments.

-• Reincarnation: This refers to a situation where someone who had previously lived on earth in a different body, returns back to earth in a different body and can recall their past life.
-There are multiple evidences that support reincarnation.
-One of such documented evidences was done by Ian Stevenson in his books: Twenty Cases Suggestive of Reincarnation, Where Reincarnation and Biology Intersect, and European Cases of the Reincarnation type.
-Another compelling read regarding reincarnation is titled: I Have Lived Before by Sture Lönnerstrand (Translated by Leslie Kippen).
+Reincarnation: This refers to the belief that a person who has previously lived on earth in one body can return in a different body and may sometimes recall their past life.
+There is considerable evidence cited in support of reincarnation.
+Notably, Dr. Ian Stevenson documented such cases in his books Twenty Cases Suggestive of Reincarnation, Where Reincarnation and Biology Intersect, and European Cases of the Reincarnation Type.
+Another compelling work on the subject is I Have Lived Before by Sture Lönnerstrand, translated by Leslie Kippen.

-• Near Death Experiences (NDE): These are personal experiences associated with impending death or death.
-A well documented series of testimonies regarding this subject can be found in this book: Life After Life by Raymond A. Moody.
+Near Death Experiences (NDE): These are personal experiences associated with impending death or actual death.
+Such experiences indicate that consciousness can exist independently of the brain..
+A well‑documented series of testimonies on this subject can be found in Raymond A. Moody’s book Life After Life.

-• Premonition: This is a situation where someone is aware of an event that is yet to take place and announces it before hand.
-Premonition is possible because our thoughts take form in the sphere of fine gross matter which is outside the brain and because that thought-form is yet to materialize but has taken shape, people who are receptive to this sphere are able to see an impending event before it materializes.
-They could use this awareness to warn others or make changes.
+Premonition: This is a situation in which someone becomes aware of an event that has not yet occurred and announces it beforehand.
+Premonition is possible because thoughts take form in the sphere of Fine Gross Matter, which exists outside the brain.
+Since a thought‑form in this sphere has already taken shape but has not yet materialized, individuals who are receptive to it become aware of an impending event before it manifests.
+Such awareness can be used to warn others or to make changes that may influence the outcome.

 If our thoughts are formed within our brain then none of the examples cited above would be possible.

-This article is based on the knowledge of the work 'In The Light of Truth: The Grail Message by Abdrushin'
+This article is based on the knowledge contained in the spiritual work entitled: 'In The Light of Truth: The Grail Message' by Abd-ru-shin.